Chase Business Complete Banking Review 2023

 Tax Identification Number (TIN)

-- Social Security number, international TIN (ITIN for non-US citizens), or an employer identification number (EIN)
+- Social Security number, international TIN (non-United States citizens), or an employer identification number (EIN)

 Business Documentation